mslawsky/happy-sad-image-classifier/README.md

 ---

-## Copyright

 © 2025 Melissa Slawsky.
-All rights reserved.
+All Rights Reserved.